jcgertig/react-pundit/README.md

 `PunditTypeSet` is a convenience tool.
 It allows you not have to set the type prop on any children in side of it as well as the model.
-Those children that do have type set will override this type the smae is true for model.
+Those children that do have type set will override this type, the same is true for model.
+The type set will only create DOM if there is more then one child inside it.
+It creates a `span` by default in that case but you can override with a `element` prop ie: `element={React.DOM.span}` or `element={Wrapper}`.

 ```html
 <PunditTypeSet type="DefaultType" model={optionalDefaultModel}>